taran317/taran-portfolio/posts/exposurepedia.md

 - The Wordpress site was not at all user-friendly
 - Searching for disorders did not return relevant exposure therapies
 - Adding new exposure therapies required a lot of manual work and technical knowledge
-- nested disorders categories were not supported (i.e. OCD -> Existential -> Fear of Wasting Time)
+- Nested disorders categories were not supported (i.e. OCD -> Existential -> Fear of Wasting Time)

 ## The Solution

 Along with my friends Ziya Xu and Katherine Wang in Hack4Impact, we decided to build a web application that would address these pain points.

-Before we started building, we spent countless hours designing the application on Figma—it was imperative that we got the user experience right.
-We iterated on the design many times, reaching out to Rachel for feedback, who in turn reached out to clinicians to get their feedback.
+We invested significant time in the design phase, using Figma to construct an optimal user experience.
+Iterating on the design through multiple cycles, constantly seeking feedback from Rachel, who in turn reached out to clinicians for their valuable input.
 We ended up with a design that was both intuitive and functional.

 <br />